Research Program

 Promotion

-The Z01 project serves to condense, contrast and bring together the research results from the sub-projects, with the aim of developing a cross-disciplinary inventory of property-related terms, the contrasting systematisation of theory-generating considerations on property relations in late modern societies, and the preparation of comparative societal perspectives.
+The Z01 project serves to condense, contrast and bring together the research results from the projects, with the aim of developing a cross-disciplinary inventory of property-related terms, the contrasting systematisation of theory-generating considerations on property relations in late modern societies, and the preparation of comparative societal perspectives.

 more about Project Z01